 Julian Zelizer occupies a role that American public life badly needs and does not produce often enough.
-He is a professional historian who writes and speaks as if political history should help ordinary citizens understand the present, not just reward specialists who already know the archives.
+He is a professional historian who writes and speaks as if political history should help ordinary citizens understand the present, rather than reward specialists who already know the archives.

 That is how his career has held together across Princeton, trade publishing, newspapers, television, radio, and now newsletters.
-Zelizer made interpretation, not just expertise, his public offering.
+Zelizer made interpretation, rather than expertise alone, his public offering.

 He helped bring political history back to the center